Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 ```

 The first alternative is a prefix of the second alternative.
-Now lets consider the input ["A", "B"].
+Now let's consider the input ["A", "B"].
 For this input the first alternative would be matched as expected.

-However for the input ["A", "B", "C"] the first
+However, for the input ["A", "B", "C"] the first
 alternative would still be matched but this time **incorrectly**
 as alternation matches are attempted **in order**.

 There are two ways to resolve this:

 - Reorder the alternatives so that shorter common prefix lookahead
-  paths appears after the longer ones.
+  paths appear after the longer ones.

   ```antlr
   myRule: